tada-team/tdproto-sphinx/docs/task_paths.rst

   :param team_id: ID of the team.
   :param task_id: ID of the task.
-  :reqjson object: The :tdproto:ref:`Task` object.
+  :reqjson object: The :tdproto:tdmodels:`Task` object.
   :resjson boolean ok: True if no error occured.
   :resjson object result: The :tdproto:ref:`Task` object.
   :status 200: No error.